Armando Bo winner of the EEFF 2012 Best Feature Film Award for ‘The Last Elvis’.

 - Best UK Short Film Award: Whore directed by Fyzal Boulifa

-East End Film Festival 2009 winners:
+East End Film Festival 2009 winners

 - Best International First Feature – Everybody Dies But Me, directed by Valeriya Gai Germanika